born2net/mediaArduino/README.md

 Next, click update and upload to burn in the Firmata driver onto the MCU

-Once it's done, rebboot the Arduino
+Once it's done, reboot the Arduino

 At this point you should be able to ssh back onto the Arduino and when you do
 <pre>